Reading literacy achievement: senior secondary schooling

 5 (number of plausible values).

 Mean PISA scores for the New Zealand population and sub-populations are based on scores generated using Item Response Theory.
-These scores are reported on an international scale with an international standard deviation of 100 so that approximately two-thirds of all students internationally have a score between 400 and 600.
+These scores are reported on an international scale with a mean of 500 and standard deviation of 100 for OECD countries so that approximately two-thirds of all students in the OECD have a score between 400 and 600.

-In PISA 2009 proficiency levels related to the difficulty of the tasks that students were assessed on, with each content area having its own set of proficiency levels.
+In PISA 2012 proficiency levels related to the difficulty of the tasks that students were assessed on, with each content area having its own set of proficiency levels.
 These range from Level 1 for the simplest tasks to Level 6 for the most complex.
-For information on the proficiency levels for each content area see: OECD (2010).
-PISA 2009 Results: What Students Know and Can Do – Student Performance in Reading, Mathematics and Science – Volume I. Paris: OECD
+For information on the proficiency levels for each content area see: OECD (2013).
+PISA 2012 Results: What Students Know and Can do: Student Performance in Mathematics, Reading and Science (Volume I).
+OECD: Paris.